 That claim was made by Sergei Glazyev, President Vladimir Putin's adviser on regional integration, in a newspaper interview published Thursday.

 The U.S. diplomat said Glazyev "could be a science fiction writer."

 Nuland arrived in Kyiv on Thursday to meet with Ukrainian President Viktor Yanukovych amid ongoing protests in the capital.

-German Chancellor Angela Merkel calls Nuland's comments about the EU totally unacceptable.
-She also praised the work of EU foreign affairs chief Catherine Ashton, who has led the EU effort toward a settlement in Ukraine.
+German Chancellor Angela Merkel weighed in on the situation Friday, saying through a spokeswoman that the comments are "totally unacceptable."
+She also praised the work of EU foreign affairs chief Catherine Ashton, who has led the EU effort to assist Ukraine with its conflict.